Keryx: A Decentralized Protocol for Verifiable AI Inference

 Any party who suspects a fraudulent AiResponse submits an AiChallenge:

-[response_hash: 32 bytes] — blake2b-256 of the disputed AiResponse
+[response_hash: 32 bytes] — blake2b-256 of the disputed AiResponse payload

 [challenger_deposit: 8 bytes LE] — sompi burned if challenge is invalid